alemart/surgescript/docs/index.md

 * A scripting language for games
 * Easy for beginners, powerful for experts
 * Object-oriented, dynamically typed and based on state machines
-* Free and open source software
+* Free and open-source software
 * Built in C, which is nearly universal
-* Named after a really charismatic character: [Surge](http://opensurge2d.org)!
+* Named after a really charismatic character: [Surge the Rabbit](http://opensurge2d.org)!
-* The only programming language in the world that natively allows you to tag objects with emoticons ;)
+* A programming language that lets you tag objects with emoticons ;)

 Why use SurgeScript?
 --------------------